citrix/terraform-provider-citrixitm/website/docs/index.html.markdown

 The following attributes are supported:

 *    `client_id` - (Required) The client ID to be used for authenticating with the API.

 *   `client_secret` - (Required) The client secret corresponding to the client ID.

 *   `base_url` - (Optional) The base URL for Citrix ITM API endpoints.
 Default: https://portal.cedexis.com/api

-  https://portalha.cedexis.com/api can be used to test the provider. **Use with caution!** If a resource is created under one base URL and you later run `terraform apply` with a different base URL, your Terraform state could wind up a mess.
+    https://portalha.cedexis.com/api can be used for development and testing purposes. **Use with caution!** If a resource is created under one base URL and you later run `terraform apply` with a different base URL, your Terraform state could wind up a mess.